dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Acknowledgments
 {: numbered="no"}

 The authors sincerely thank Eduardo Ingles-Sanchez for his contribution in the initial phase of this work.
+We also want to thank Francisco Lopez Gomez for his work on the implementation of EAP-EDHOC.

 --- fluff